Personal budgets for SEND

 The broader purpose of such arrangements is to increase the participation of children, their parents, and young people in decision making in relation to special educational provision.

-A personal budget can be requested by a parent or young person over the age of 16 once an EHCP has been agreed.
+Young people over the age of 16 or parents of children with an EHCP can request a personal budget once we have confirmed we will prepare a draft EHCP.
 It can only be used for provision to achieve outcomes set out in the plan.
 However, this does not mean that all requests will be granted.

 All cases will be considered individually and it is important to note that what may be an appropriate use of funding to support a child or young person to meet their agreed outcomes, as outlined in the EHCP, may not be suitable for another child or young person with a different set of needs.